Chord Melody Guitar Music

 Play Pause Stop

-sound clip from the CD that comes with this book - so that you
+including a sound clip from one of the CDs that comes with this book so that you

 copyright restrictions, I am only presenting the first page of the song.